SISTERS DIALOGUE

 education and awareness

 Sisters Dialogue is committed to creating platforms that inform, challenge, and inspire.
 We actively work to raise awareness, and foster understanding.
-Our anti-racism and family violence workshops engage participants in deep, impactful conversations about systemic issues and their effects.
+Our anti-racism and family violence workshops engage participants in impactful conversations about systemic issues and their effects.

 The "Muslim Women Tell It As It Is" awareness campaign amplified the voices and experiences of Muslim women, showcasing their stories and diverse identities through engaging mediums such as photography, and theater.